 Special Considerations On 433-B(OIC) Sections 3 and 4

 Here is where our expertise as tax attorneys comes in and these are the things we consider when evaluating cases for Offer in Compromise that applies to these sections you will not hear about from the IRS or an unlicensed”tax consultant.”

 Gross Rental Income, Interest Income, and Dividends

 These are Section 3, Lines 7, 8, and 9.
 The catch with these categories is most businesses that have any of these categories of income often have more assets than the tax balance due.
-This makes them ineligible for a financials-based Doubt as to Collectability Offer in Compromise.
-Doubt as to Liability Offers in Compromise are extremely difficult.
+This makes them ineligible for a financials-based Doubt as to Collectibility Offer in Compromise.
+Doubt as to Liability Offers in Compromise is extremely difficult.

 Gross Wages and Salaries